By Brian Robinson.

 This made me seriously wonder about my own research?
 Was that why I had been sucked into the past?
 Had I poked my nose too far into God’s business?

 At least I knew what I had to do in the immediate future.
 The force that had brought me here was still with me and I wasn’t about to go against that.
 I headed straight for Professor Altermatt’s office.
 I passed through the security of my old stamping ground effortlessly.
-The mere mention of my name and sight of my passport lubricated that process.
+I was well known here.

 The professor was pleased to see me just as before.
 I remember his excitement.
 Expectancy was in the air.
 We had been given the grant.
 He had the experimental knowledge and access to the equipment.
 I had the mathematical know-how and powers of interpretation.
-Our conversation wasn’t exactly as before.
+Our conversation wasn’t exactly the same.
 After all, I was five years down the road.
-But the flavour and outcome were the same.
 But we both knew instinctively that our understanding of Dark Energy was about to radically advance.

 My old quarters in the facility were exactly as before.
-I remember wondering why the clock on the wall didn’t have a cuckoo housed within it.
-The scientist inside wanted to explore this deja vous reality.
-But the human in me knew this would be a gross self-indulgence.
 I watched the sun go down on that day from a different perspective.
 And I knew I had some thinking to do.
 I allowed myself one stiff whiskey but only one.
-My head had to be absolutely clear.
+I wanted my head to be absolutely clear.

 The universe is all about relationships, at a fundamental level, and at a cosmic level.
 Put two dissimilar metals together, and you get a reaction.
 They dislike proximity.
-Put similar metals together in a vacuum, and they weld themselves together.
+Put similar metals together in a vacuum, and they weld to one another.
 They become one.
-So they obviously enjoy close proximity.
+They obviously don’t have a problem with proximity.

 I realised that had been a fool.
 And yet, I had to be that fool.
 I had to find out for myself.
-It is human to be human, I was a scientist, and I had to find everything I could about the relationships of all forces; all matter.
+It’s only human to be human.
+I am a scientist, and I have to find everything I can about the relationships of all forces; all matter.

 I remember the feelings of elation when I finally constructed the mathematical proof of what our experiments had been suggesting.
 Between us, we had discovered how Dark Energy, Dark Matter and Ordinary Matter are connected.
 However, between us, we had discovered the means to destroy the universe.